MicrosoftDocs/dynamics365smb-docs/business-central/sustainability-certificates.md

 2. On the **Sust.
 Certificate Standards** page, select **New, and enter the **Number** and **Name** fields for new certificate standard.
 3. Close the page.

-## How to create sustainability certificate
+## Create a sustainability certificate

-To create new sustainability certificate, follow the steps:
+To create a new sustainability certificate, follow the steps:

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sustainability Certificates**, and then select the related link.
 2. On the **Sustainability Certificates** page, select **New**.